 For computers with more than one slot:

-Look for the boot options in the BIOS menu.
-Next, change the first boot option to the SSD, save the changes, and your computer will boot from the SSD quickly.
+To quickly boot your computer from a solid-state drive (SSD), look for the boot options in the BIOS menu.
+Change the first boot option to the SSD, save the changes, and your computer will boot from the SSD quickly.

-Do you have to reinstall windows after installing a new M.2 SSD?
-It is easy to add an M.2 SSD to your computer without reinstalling Windows if you follow the instructions.
-With the help of Qiling Disk Copy, you can easily clone a Windows system from an old HDD to a new SSD.
-Qiling Disk Copy is an excellent cloning tool available on the market.
-Do not hesitate to try it!
+Do you have to reinstall windows after installing a new M.2 SSDIt's easy to add an M.2 SSD to your computer without reinstalling Windows.
+You can use Qiling Disk Copy to clone your Windows system from an old HDD to a new SSD, making the process hassle-free.

 1. Can I swap m 2 SSD without reinstalling Windows?